jamg44/vagrant_wordpress_elk/README.md

 ## Up and SSH

-Edit this files to set the passwords:
+Edit this files to set the passwords and IPs:

 - install_wordpress.sh

-Edit this files to set the IPs (if changed from the original):

 - install_filebeat.sh
+- install_logstash.sh

 To start the vagrant box run: